GlennIgen/Unraid-Scripts/README.md

 ## Scripts Included

-### 1. Veeam VM and Docker Shutdown and Reboot Script
+### 1. Veeam VM and Docker Shutdown and Reboot Script (I use Veeam for backup.
+See https://www.veeam.com/ for more details)

 This script safely shuts down the Veeam VM and all running Docker containers, then schedules a server reboot.
 It ensures that the VM and containers are properly stopped before rebooting to prevent data loss or corruption.